-- Students may schedule a test by completing the online Test Request Form (make this a hyperlink).
-Upon receipt of test reservation request, AR will e-mail a confirmation to the student and professor. - Students taking tests in the Testing Center should make every effort to schedule tests at the same time or as close as possible to the same time as the class is taking the test. - Reservations for midterm exams should be made one week in advance.
+- Students may schedule a test by completing the online Test Request Form at http://smcforms1.smcsc.edu/machform/embed.php?id=93324 - Upon receipt of test request, AR will e-mail a confirmation to the student and professor. - Students taking tests in the Testing Center should make every effort to schedule tests at the same time or as close as possible to the same time as the class is taking the test. - Reservations for midterm exams should be made one week in advance.
 Reservations for final exams should be made a month in advance due to the need for additional testing space and proctors.